nawabkhan89646/teamPepsiGeekathon/Shashank/global code of conduct/README.md

 Check out the live demo [here](https://nawabkhan89646.github.io/teamPepsiGeekathon/).

-## Webpage name - Pepsico Foundation
+## Webpage name - Global code of conduct

 This Page tells us about the Global code of conduct of pepsi organization.